 Whether you use a free or paid platform, you want to ensure that you use WordPress.

 Have a Posting Schedule

 Having a posting schedule is very important.
 Your readers will get used to looking for your new articles each week.
-You don’t want to be that blogger that posts an article at the beginning of the month and then have your next article go live two months later.
+You don’t want to be that blogger who posts an article at the beginning of the month and then has their next article go live two months later.
 That’s not a good way to get new readers.
 You have to post consistently.
 Once you have a posting schedule, the number of people who read it will increase.

 I post articles several times per week.
-I think this is one of the blogging tips people forget about.
+This is one of the blogging tips people forget about.
 Your posting schedule can be one of the things that make or break your blog.

 Network With Other Bloggers